Llanelly Railway: The big companies take over

 The antagonism between the S&CR and the LR&DC (or between the LNWR and the GWR) grew over the following period to the point where passengers and goods customers were seriously inconvenienced.
-The matter was finally brought to a close when the LNWR acquired the Swansea line in 1873 (authorised by the Swansea and Carmarthen and London and North Western Railway Act 1873 (36 & 37 Vict. c. cxciii) of 1 July).
+The matter was finally brought to a close when the LNWR acquired the Swansea line in 1873 (authorised by the Swansea and Carmarthen and London and North-western Railway Act 1873 (36 & 37 Vict. c. cxciii) of 1 July).
 The LNWR operated four passenger and three goods trains a day to Swansea, as well as two goods trains to Llanelly.

 This left the Carmarthen line as the only asset of the Swansea and Carmarthen line.
 As it had no significant income except as a through line, it was vulnerable commercially.
-In 1873 it changed its name to the Central Wales and Carmarthen Junction Railway (CW&CJR).
+By the Central Wales and Carmarthen Junction Railway Act 1873 (36 & 37 Vict. c. cciii) it changed its name to the Central Wales and Carmarthen Junction Railway (CW&CJR).
 The little company decided to be robust in its dealings with the LNWR and a dispute led to the LNWR discontinuing working of local traffic from 1 April 1880, only accepting passengers and goods from local stations to and from its own line.
 The antagonism dragged on for many years, finally being resolved when the CW&CJR sold its line to the LNWR for £137,500 cash, from 1 July 1891.

 The LNWR extended the Penclawdd branch by 1+3/4 mi to Llanmorlais in 1877 and a passenger service was started on 1 March 1884.